khulnasoft-lab/design.khulnasoft.com/contents/patterns/navigation.md

 #### Footer elements

-1. **Help**: : Dropodwn for helpful resources, updates, and information.
+1. **Help**: : Dropdown for helpful resources, updates, and information.
 Slight differences depending on SaaS and Self Managed.
 1. **Admin Area**: Shortcut to jump to the Admin Area.
 Only visible to Administrators.

 #### Top bar elements